Badgerati/Picassio/README.md

 .\Picassio.ps1 -install
 ```

 This will install all scripts for you, setting up the Path/environment variables.
-You will will be able to use the "picassio" command straight away.
+You will be able to use the "picassio" command straight away.

 Scripts are installed to "C:\Picassio".